Manage discounts

 Active period

-As the name implies, you can specify the validity of the discount by date and time.
+As the name implies, you can specify the validity of the discount by date, time, or even days of the week.

-The time zone applied would auto adjust based on the tagged organization unit or organization set chosen for this promotion.
+The applied would auto adjust based on the tagged organization unit or organization set chosen for this promotion.
 In other words, if you've set the start time to 09:00, and you've chosen an organization set which includes stores (organization units) in The Netherlands and in Portugal, where there is usually an hour time difference.
-The promo engine will automatically set the start time to 09:00 in the respective countries despite that hour time difference.
+The promo engine will automatically set the start time to 09:00 in the respective country.

 Financial information